Ripostory/GROUP_PROJECTS/PA5/PA5/README.md

 T, Y, and U keys will change object to other sample models

-i will revert back to original model
+i key will revert back to original model

 ### additional notes